dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 ## So why is this becoming a bigger problem?

 Let’s think about where we’re heading with agentic AI.
 Recent advances have given us AI coding assistants that can dramatically boost developer productivity, if used well.
-While early research on productivity improvements are showing mixed results, productivity is becoming more consistent as practices for directing AI agents mature.
+While early research on productivity improvements is showing mixed results, productivity gains are becoming more consistent as models improve and practices for directing AI agents mature.

 A skilled engineer can write prompts and instruction files to direct an AI agent (or a swarm of agents), to write code in their preferred language, using their preferred technologies & frameworks, and following their preferred coding conventions and standards.
 They can break down large pieces of work into a development plan and guide the agent through it, reviewing the generated code along the way and steering the agent to deliver quality software that follows best practices and patterns.